-View trusted insights from KidsHealth.org, the #1 most viewed health site for children, created by the experts at Nemours.
-We've also provided information from the most-respected
+View trusted insights from KidsHealth.org, the No. 1 most-viewed health site for children, created by the experts at Nemours.
+We've also provided information from the most-respected non-profit organizations.

 Jaundice in Healthy Newborns

-A common condition in newborns, jaundice refers to the yellow color of the skin and whites of the eyes caused by excess bilirubin in the blood.
+Jaundice, a common condition in newborns, refers to the yellow color of the skin and whites of the eyes that happens when there is too much bilirubin in the blood.

 - Newborns make more bilirubin than adults do since they have more turnover of red blood cells.

-High levels of bilirubin — usually above 25 mg — can cause deafness, cerebral palsy, or other forms of brain damage in some babies.
-In less common cases, jaundice may indicate the presence of another condition, such as an infection or a thyroid problem.
+Severe jaundice (when levels of bilirubin are high, usually above 25 mg) that is not treated can cause deafness, cerebral palsy, or other forms of brain damage.
+In rare cases, jaundice may be a sign of of another condition, such as an infection or a thyroid problem.